THC vs. CBD: Which Is Right for You?

 With the explosion of cannabis products into the mainstream, the topic of THC vs. CBD couldn’t be hotter.

 Although cannabis has hundreds of identified cannabinoid compounds, Tetrahydrocannabinol (THC) and Cannabidiol (CBD) are present in the highest concentrations.
 They account for the bulk of beneficial physiologic properties attributed to cannabis plants.

-These two compounds have significant differences for users, so having the correct information about CBD with THC and what they do is crucial to becoming a more informed patient and making healthier decisions.
+These two compounds have significant differences for users.
+So having the correct information about THC vs. CBD and what they do is crucial to becoming an informed patient and making healthier decisions.

-Research has shown the highest yield medicinal cannabis strains contain a balanced of both THC and CBD.
-The decision on which to use primarily depends on the patient’s comfort level with feeling the euphoric “high” associated with THC administration.
+Research has shown that the highest-yield medicinal cannabis strains contain a balance of THC and CBD.
+The decision on whether to use THC or CBD primarily depends on the patient’s comfort level with feeling the euphoric “high” associated with THC administration.